 The Blue Streak Cleaner is found across the Indian Ocean from the East Cost of Africa all the way to Polynesia.
 They grow up to 15 centimeters in length.

 Because they are so tame Cleaner Wrasses are easy to catch with a net, although many novice aquarists have learnt the hard way that there are Blennies that mimic them.
-The Bluestreak Fangblenny (Plagiotremus rhinorhynchos) is a pretty good mimic of a juvenile Cleaner Wrasse when it bites chunks out of the flesh of the fishes in their tank it can be very difficult to catch once in a tank.
+The Bluestriped fangblenny (Plagiotremus rhinorhynchos) is a pretty good mimic of a juvenile Cleaner Wrasse and the False cleanerfish (Aspidontus taeniatus) is even better.
+When they bite chunks out of the flesh of the fishes in your tank they can be very difficult to catch.
+The blennies have their mouth on the underside of the nose and the Cleaner Wrasses have it on the point of the nose.

 To keep a Cleaner Wrasse happy in a tank one needs quite a large number of fish in the tank, otherwise it may enthusiastically chase the fish and may stress certain types of fish.
 Two may be kept in a tank but care should be taken that they are indeed a pair and not two males.
 Sensibly a single small juvenile is a good choice as its feeding requirements are lower and they are easier to move onto a shrimp/meat diet.